 Senior Citizen Savings Scheme (SCSS)

-The Post Office Senior Citizen Savings Scheme (SCSS) is a safe investment plan for older adults.
-People aged 60 or above can open this account.
-It offers 8.2% yearly interest (as of April 2025), paid every three months.
-You can invest up to ₹30 lakh for 5 years and extend it for 3 more years after it matures.
-Deposits qualify for tax savings under Section 80C, and withdrawals are now tax-free (from August 2024).
-You can open the account alone or with your spouse at a post office or bank.
-It’s a reliable choice for retirees who want a steady, risk-free income.
+The Post Office Senior Citizen Savings Scheme (SCSS) is a secure investment option specifically designed for individuals aged 60 and above.
+It currently offers an attractive annual interest rate of 8.2% (as of April 2025), with interest paid out every quarter.
+You can invest up to ₹30 lakh for a tenure of five years, with the option to extend the account for an additional three years upon maturity.
+Deposits made under SCSS are eligible for tax benefits under Section 80C, and, starting from August 2024, withdrawals from the scheme are tax-free.
+Accounts can be opened individually or jointly with a spouse at any post office or participating bank.
+SCSS is a reliable choice for retirees seeking a steady, risk-free income stream

 Public Provident Fund (PPF)